top of page

 Volunteer or Donate

-My name is Rebecca Chamberlain-Creanga, and I'm running for re-election to Troy City Council, because I want to work with residents to create tomorrow together!
+My name is Rebecca Chamberlain, and I'm running for re-election to Troy City Council, because, in these uncertain times, I want to make sure one thing is certain — Troy remains the city of tomorrow, today!

-Last year, Troy residents overwhelmingly voted to keep me on City Council in a highly competitive special election.
-Since then, I've worked hard to listen to my neighbors and to collaborate with fellow council members, so that together we could lead our city through these unprecedented times.
+Troy residents overwhelmingly voted twice to keep me on City Council in highly competitive elections.
+Since then, I've worked hard to listen to my neighbors and to collaborate with fellow council members, so that together we could lead our city through a global pandemic and — now — to secure funding for aging infrastructure.

 Rebecca